siavash1999/rotors_simulator/README.md

 1. Changed the README.md file.
 2. Made a LQR controller for stablizing position and orientation of pelican drone, with a launch file for simulation.
+3. Made a PID controller for attitude and position control for pelican drone.
+4. Deleted nodes and files that were unused.

 **TODO:**

-3. Make a PID controller.
-4. Make PID controller parameters dynamically reconfigurable.
+5. Make PID controller parameters dynamically reconfigurable.
+6. Correct the model to be able to do yaw rotation.
+7. Enhance the performance.
-4. Import simple maps to world files.
+8. Import simple maps to world files.
-5. Make path-planning nodes to send velocity messages.
+9. Make path-planning nodes to send velocity messages.